The St. Louis Lodging Market’s Enduring Recovery

 As the HVS Practice Leader for the Midwest, Dan McCoy, MAI, oversees the firm's seven offices in this region.
 A Senior Managing Director at HVS, Dan is a recognized thought-leader, collaborative advisor, and invaluable resource for the Midwest's lodging industry.
 He combines a deep understanding of regional hotel markets with strong analytical thinking to provide a wide variety of clients with up-to-date hospitality intelligence and tailor-made solutions.
 Dan is a Designated Member of the Appraisal Institute (MAI) and a certified general appraiser.
 Contact Dan at +1 (970) 215-0620 or [email protected].

-Benjamin Giebler is a Manager with the St. Louis HVS consulting and valuation practice.
+Benjamin Giebler is a Senior Manager with the St. Louis HVS consulting and valuation practice.
 Benjamin obtained his Missouri Real Estate License in 2018 and Kansas Real Estate License in 2020 and worked as a commercial real estate agent in Kansas City.
 His experience in the hospitality industry includes working as a valet and bell supervisor at the Marriott Downtown Kansas City, and he was part of the opening team at Hotel Kansas City as a front office and bell supervisor.
 He graduated from the University of Missouri-Kansas City with a Bachelor of Science in Business Administration with an emphasis in Real Estate and Finance.
 Additionally, he earned a certificate in Hospitality Real Estate Investments and Asset Management from Cornell University.
 Contact Benjamin at (816) 589-0922 or [email protected].

 0 Comments